⚔️ Knowledge Adventure Club

 Nobody did 😂

-But, for almost 40 years I've been interested in the game of Dungeons & Dragons, or D&D. It's a fascinating table-top roleplaying game that was invented in the 70s and has seen a massive resurgence in recent years.
-D&D provides a ruleset for creating and adventuring in fantastic worlds where your fate is decided by your wits and often the role of a 20-sided dice.
+But, for almost 40 years I've been interested in the game of Dungeons & Dragons, or D&D. It's a fascinating table-top, roleplaying game invented in the 70s that has seen a massive resurgence in recent years.
+D&D provides a ruleset for creating and adventuring in fantastic worlds where your fate is decided by your wits and, often, the roll of a 20-sided dice.

-One of the traditionally difficult aspects of D&D is finding somebody that is willing to be the dungeon master (DM).
-This is the individual that organizes the game, sets the stage, and plays the role of "the universe" for the players.
+Traditionally, one of the difficult aspects of D&D is finding somebody who is willing to be the dungeon master (DM).
+This individual organizes the game, sets the stage, and plays the role of "the universe" for the players.

 It's a tough job.
 It's a lot of work.
 It can also be deeply rewarding and fun, but takes practice and patience.

-Book clubs are a little more commonly understood.
-If you haven't played D&D before there is a chance you've participated in a book club.
+Book clubs are easier to understand.
+If you haven't played D&D, maybe you've participated in a book club.

 D&D and book clubs are very similar.